ibarkay/Typeing-Forest/README.md

 ## desired features

+hebrew integration
-hebrew integration -count down - play against time -pirzes - give some "stickers" when accomplished word.
+count down - play against time pirzes - give some "stickers" when accomplished word.

 speak then type - capture audio with a click and type it !